 You do not need to feed your baby every hour during the middle of the night.

 If baby is sleeping in your bed, or even right next to your adult bed in one of those bedside sleepers, she can smell you, and she’ll want to eat every time she’s even remotely awake or stirring.

 Getting baby full at each feeding during the day is a huge part of our sleep training method.
-(I outline an in-depth explanation in my sleep training guide. )
+(I provide an in-depth explanation of this in my sleep training guide.)

 But, nursing a newborn for 10 minutes in the middle of the night will not fill baby up!
 They will want to eat on and off all night long.
 Short snacks at night lead to more night wakings.